elfrucool/spring-batch-workshop/exercise-1/README.md

     dependencies {
         // this dependency brings all we need: spring batch + in-memory database + tests compile("org.springframework.boot:spring-boot-starter-batch")
-        testCompile("junit:junit")
+        compile("org.hsqldb:hsqldb") // if you miss this: spring batch will complain for missing data source testCompile("junit:junit")
     }
     ```